craftcms/docs/docs/commerce/5.x/development/cart.md

 </form>
 ```

+While Commerce combines similar line items in the active cart, this simple form may list the same purchasable more than once.

 ### Forgetting a Cart

 A logged-in customer’s cart is stored in a cookie that persists across sessions, so they can close their browser and return to the store without losing their cart.
-If the customer logs out, Commerce gives them a new cart.
+If the customer logs out, Commerce assigns the “guest” a new cart.

 Removing all the items from a cart doesn’t mean that the cart is forgotten, though—sometimes, fully detaching a cart from the session is preferable to emptying it.
 To remove a cart from the customer’s session (without logging out or clearing the items), make a `POST` request to the [`cart/forget-cart` action](../reference/controller-actions.md#post-cart-forget-cart).
 A cart number is _not_ required—Commerce can only detach the customer’s current cart.